jfeinstein10/SlidingMenu/README.md

 ------------------------------------------------
 In order to integrate SlidingMenu into your own projects you can do one of two things.

+__1.__      You can wrap your Activities in a SlidingMenu by constructing it programmatically (`new SlidingMenu(Context context)`) and then calling `SlidingMenu.attachToActivity(Activity activity, SlidingMenu.SLIDING_WINDOW | SlidingMenu.SLIDING_CONTENT)`.
+`SLIDING_WINDOW` will include the Title/ActionBar in the content section of the SlidingMenu, while `SLIDING_CONTENT` does not.
+You can check it out in the example app AttachExample Activity.

-__1.__      You can embed the SlidingMenu at the Activity level by making your Activity extend `SlidingActivity`.
+__2.__      You can embed the SlidingMenu at the Activity level by making your Activity extend `SlidingActivity`.
 * In your Activity's onCreate method, you will have to call `setContentView`, as usual, and also `setBehindContentView`, which has the same syntax as setContentView. `setBehindContentView` will place the view in the "behind" portion of the SlidingMenu.
 You will have access to the `getSlidingMenu` method so you can